 For those of us cast members lucky enough to afford a plane ticket to Hong Kong, here are the blackout dates for Hong Kong Disneyland.

-Official link to check the 3 month view: Hong Kong Blockout Dates
+Official link to check the days: Hong Kong Blockout Dates

 When Disney was building Disneyland Hong Kong, they knew that if they built a Haunted Mansion in the park, absolutely no one would ride it.